exebetche/vlsub/README.md

 -> If possible, use a diretcory with english (ASCII) characters only to store your videos (on Windows only).

 #### Changelog:

+##### 2013-09-05 (version 0.9.10)
+Add possibility to set opensubtitles.org username/password in config menu to avoid download limit to unlogged users

+##### 2013-08-31 (version 0.9.9)
+Review configuration process from scratch to avoid blocking problem with Win 8 + windows username with special characters Allow user to set VLSub's working directory from config interface

 ##### 2013-07-25 (version 0.9.8)
 Add a method to search subtitles for videos file inside an archive and for video with specials characters in its name or path on Windows.